Parabolic automorphisms of hyperkahler manifolds: Isotrivial Lagrangian fibrations

-\pstep We prove that any proper parallel sub-bundle of $V$ is totally real (that is, contains no holomorphic subspaces) and Lagrangian with respect to the polarization.
+\pstep We prove that any proper parallel subbundle of $V$ is totally real (that is, contains no holomorphic subspaces) and Lagrangian with respect to the polarization.

-Let $X_0\subset X$ be the smooth locus of $\pi$, $M_0:= \pi^{-1}(X_0)$, and $V$ the variation of Hodge structures associated with $R^1\pi_*(\C_{M_0})$.
 Since $\pi$ is isotrivial, the complex structure operator on $V$ is parallel with respect to the flat connection.
 Let $\omega$ be the polarization on $V$.
-It is a parallel section of $\Lambda^2 V^*$, corresponding to the restriction of the Riemann-Hodge form to the fibers of $\pi$.
+It is a parallel section of $\bigwedge^2 V^*$, induced by the restriction of the Riemann-Hodge form to the fibers of $\pi$.
 Then the bilinear symmetric form $g(x, y)= \omega(I(x), y)$ is positive definite and parallel on $V$.

 Any parallel sub-bundle $V_1 \subset V$ is Lagrangian with respect to $\omega$.
 To see this, consider the orthogonal decomposition $V= V_1 \oplus V_1^\bot$ with respect to the positive definite form $g$ on $V$.
 This decomposition is parallel, because $g$ is parallel.
-Restricting $\omega$ to $V_1$, we obtain a parallel 2-form on $V_1$; using the decomposition $V= V_1 \oplus V_1^\bot$, we can consider this 2-form as a parallel section $\omega_1 \in \Lambda^2(V)$.
+Restricting $\omega$ to $V_1$, we obtain a parallel 2-form on $V_1$; using the decomposition $V= V_1 \oplus V_1^\bot$, we can consider this 2-form as a parallel section $\omega_1 \in \bigwedge^2(V)$.
 Since the rank of $\omega_0$ is strictly less than $\rk \omega$, we have $\omega_1=0$ by \ref{_parallel_2-forms_on_VHS_Lemma_}.
 Therefore, $V_1$ is isotropic.
 Similarly, the restriction of $\omega$ to $V_1^\bot$ also vanishes.
-This implies that these two sub-bundles have rank $1/2 \rk V$, hence are Lagrangian.
+This implies that these two sub-bundles are Lagrangian.

 The fact that $V_1 \subset V$ is Lagrangian with respect to the polarization implies that $V_1$ is totally real, indeed the polarization would be positive on a holomorphic subspace.